Subscribe to our monthly newsletter to hear about future classes.

 - All Butcher’s Salt e-chapters for you to download

 - Our slaughter film, To Kill A Pig Nicely

-- *Access to our private Facebook page, Meatsmith Table, for class graduates and members only.*
+- *Lifetime access to our private Facebook page, Meatsmith Table, for class graduates and members only.*

 These serve as ready refreshers of what you learn with us.
 They are unparalleled in American butchery educational materials because they return to the radical orthodoxy of the peasant kitchen.

 “The utility of this information will have immediate and long-term use.
 As a home chef, I expect to use it regularly for my domestic culinary investigations and pleasure.
 The long term impact of the class will continue to reveal itself with age.
 So much of the material (and the experience) is detailed, inter-disciplinary, bloody, emotional and tasty!
 It is one of the those experiences that will always be a culinary, social, emotional reference point to tie to other experiences.
 This is one of the principal values of the class in my mind.”